U.S. Route 224: Ohio

 West of its concurrency with US 42 near Lodi, US 224 is a rural arterial highway, mostly two lanes, across western Ohio.
 It runs roughly parallel to the former Baltimore and Ohio Railroad from its westerly US 42 junction to Tiffin, a city around which it sweeps to the south with intersections at various state highways that radiate out from downtown.
 US 224 passes through a commercial strip on the south side of Willard, and goes through downtown Findlay and Ottawa, but it otherwise specializes in small towns along its course across northwest Ohio.
 It crosses US 250 east of Greenwich; State Route 4 (SR 4), a major north–south route, at Attica; US 23 south of Fostoria, and I-75 in Findlay, and has brief concurrences with US 127 and US 30 near Van Wert.
 It crosses the Ashland Railway just east of Willard, the Norfolk Southern Railway at Attica, CSX Transportation near US 23, in Findlay, and in Ottawa, and the Chicago, Fort Wayne and Eastern Railroad west of Van Wert.

 East of Lodi, US 224 meets the western terminus of I-76, with which it forms a concurrency.
 It is in this area, US 224 enters the Connecticut Western Reserve.
 Less than a mile later, both routes intersect with I-71.
 US 224 continues along with I-76 to Akron.
 Here, I-76 exits and heads north.
 Continuing on US 224, the route runs concurrently with I-277, a short auxiliary highway running through southern Akron.
 I-277 quickly ends, leaving US 224 to continue into a heavily wooded area.
-The highway then intersects with SR 43, SR 44, SR 169, SR 225, SR 24, SR 45 and SR 46.
-Shortly after crossing over SR 11, US 224 enters Boardman Township in Mahoning County.
+The highway then intersects with SR 43, SR 44, SR 169, SR 225, SR 14, SR 45 and SR 46.
+Shortly after crossing over SR 11, US 224 enters Boardman Township in Mahoning County, where it eventually crosses a YSRR right of way perpendicularly on its way to the interchange with I-680 before reaching the village of Poland.

 This stretch of US 224, through Canfield, Boardman and Poland, is known for its chronic congestion.
 The original routing of US 224 through the village of Poland turned southeast on Main Street (formerly SR 90, now SR 170) to Riverside Drive, then north on Riverside Drive to the current alignment.
 In 1954 a bridge was built across Yellow Creek and a new road was constructed from Main Street to Riverside Drive, including an intersection with Water Street (SR 616).
 As US 224 leaves the village of Poland it continues through rural terrain as it heads towards Pennsylvania.